lightblue-platform/lightblue-docs-user/cookbook/custom_hook.md

 * getters for all attributes
 * implements `HookConfiguration`

-## AuditHookConfigurationParser
+### AuditHookConfigurationParser
 Hook configuration parsers take an input object type (set via generics) and create the specific hook configuration implementation.
 In this case the parser:
 * takes a `JsonNode` input
 * returns a `AuditHookConfiguration` implementation
 * uses `MetdataParser` argument to get fields from the input

-## Metadata Configuration
+### Metadata Configuration
-To get this working the metadata mediator needs to be configured.
+To get this working, the `metadata mediator` needs to be configured.
 It knows about parsers via the `Extensions` class.
-An example of how this can be configured manually is found in `AuditHookConfigurationParserTest`.
+An example of how this can be configured manually is found in [AuditHookConfigurationParserTest](https://github.com/lightblue-platform/lightblue-audit-hook/blob/master/src/test/java/com/redhat/lightblue/hook/audit/AuditHookConfigurationParserTest.java).

 At the most basic level the `lightblue-metadata.json` file in your lightblue module needs to be told about the parser.
 It is set by putting a property `hookConfigurationParsers` that has an array of strings that are the full class names of each of the parsers.